 Discover the value of a degree in the humanities and social sciences, through which you can study something you enjoy while developing skills that can transfer to various professions.
 Our panel participants hold humanities and social sciences undergraduate degrees and they all continued on to obtain PhDs.
-Hear from three current professors as well as the CEO of Research Pros, Inc about how they earned PhDs and what they are doing within careers in Academia/Research.
-Attend the roundtable discussions to hear how a diverse group of alumni have leveraged their undergraduate experiences and professional networks to advance into a variety of successful careers, including: PhD candidacy, social work, law, consulting, community development, education, and more!
+Hear from current professors as well as a Senior Research Scientist for NORC at the University of Chicago about how they earned PhDs and what they are doing within careers in Academia/Research.
+Attend the roundtable discussions to hear how a diverse group of alumni have leveraged their undergraduate experiences and professional networks to advance into a variety of successful careers, including: social service, law, business analytics, social science research, and more!
 Learn how you can do the same.

 John W. Boyer, AM'69, PhD'75

 Dean of the College, Martin A. Ryerson Distinguished Professor of History, The University of Chicago

 In 2012, John W. Boyer was appointed to an unprecedented fifth term as Dean of the College, a position he has held since 1992.
 During his tenure Boyer has strengthened the College curriculum and the admissions program, and established the Careers programs and the Society of Fellows in the Liberal Arts.
 He was also instrumental in the founding of the University of Chicago Center in Paris.
 A specialist in the history of the Habsburg Empire and of Central Europe in the nineteenth and twentieth centuries, Dean Boyer regularly teaches and has also written a series of monographs on various aspects of the history of the College and the University.
 Additionally, he has served as an editor of the Journal of Modern History since 1980.
 Dean Boyer received his Ph.D. from the University of Chicago in 1975 and joined the faculty in the same year.

 Associate Professor of Art History, University of Chicago